amankashyap004/amankashyap004/README.md

+## 👋 Hi there!

+ I'm Aman Kashyap, a passionate front-end web developer dedicated to creating exceptional digital experiences.

-## About me
+## About Me

-Hi there!
-My name is Aman Kashyap, and I am a passionate front-end web developer.
-I specialize in building user-friendly and responsive interfaces.
-I have honed my skills in creating visually stunning websites that provide an excellent user experience.
-My goal as a developer is to create engaging and interactive digital experiences that captivate audiences and make a positive impact on their lives.
-I'm excited to continue my journey in web development and explore new possibilities in this dynamic and ever-evolving field.
+I have a strong background in developing user-friendly and responsive interfaces, with a focus on delivering visually stunning websites.
+My goal is to captivate audiences and make a positive impact through engaging web solutions.

+## Experience

+### Frikly, Frontend Developer (Sep 2023 - Present)

+- Developed captivating and user-centric interfaces for the e-commerce platform.
+- Collaborated closely with design teams to translate visions into responsive and dynamic web pages.
+- Elevated overall user experience, contributing to the company's online success.

+### Acadmania, Frontend Developer (Aug 2023 - Sep 2023)

+- Collaborated with the team to implement modern design principles.
+- Delivered impactful solutions aligning with Acadmania's commitment to exceptional learning experiences.

+### Freelance Services

+In addition to my internship experiences, I've also provided freelance services, adding diversity to my portfolio.
+This has allowed me to work on a range of projects and expand my skill set.

 ## Skills

+I specialize in the following technologies:

-- **HTML**
+- 💻 **HTML**
-- **CSS**
+- 🎨 **CSS**
-- **JavaScript**
+- 🚀 **JavaScript**
-- **React**
+- 🚀 **TypeScript**
-- **Tailwind CSS**
+- 🌐 **Tailwind CSS**
+- ⚛️ **React**
-- **Next.js**
+- 🔄 **Next.js**
+- 🌐 **Vue.js**
+- 🅱️ **Bootstrap**
-- **Material UI**
+- 🔧 **Material UI**
+- 🚀 **Vercel**
+- 📱 **Responsive Design**
+- 📁 **GitHub**
+- 🧰 **Version Control (Git)**

+## Let's Connect!

+I'm always eager to explore new opportunities and collaborate on exciting projects.
+If you're looking for a front-end developer with a keen eye for design and a commitment to excellence, let's connect!

+📧 Reach out to me at [amankashyap004@gmail.com](amankashyap004@gmail.com)

+🌐 Check out my portfolio at [https://github.com/amankashyap004](https://github.com/amankashyap004)

+🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/amankashyap004/)

+Looking forward to the possibility of working together!